KHTangent/fjordfursbot/README.md

 - Greet new members with a custom message
 - Send a message when a user leaves
 - Send anonymous modmail
+- Self-assignable roles using commands
+- Auto-responses to words and phrases, with an opt-out role

 ----------